TD Bank CFO Ahmed to head securities unit, move seen as CEO succession play - News Break

 TD Bank CFO Ahmed to head securities unit, move seen as CEO succession play

-(Reuters) -TD Bank Group on Thursday named Chief Financial Officer Riaz Ahmed chief executive of its securities unit and head of wholesale banking, a move some investors interpreted as a sign he will succeed CEO Bharat Masrani.
+June 24 (Reuters) - TD Bank Group (TD.TO) on Thursday named Chief Financial Officer Riaz Ahmed chief executive of its securities unit and head of wholesale banking, a move some investors interpreted as a sign he will succeed CEO Bharat Masrani.

 For Ahmed, 58, the change marks a return to his TD roots.
 He began his career at the bank in 1996 as an investment banker in the securities division, following which he served as its CFO and chief administrative officer.
 He has been part of TD Bank's executive team for nine years, and CFO for over five.